dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         types of `n` in the cases in the same way that promotions are merged at join points.

     2. Else `n` is inconsistently defined by the cases.
-Introduce `n` into `s` with a sentinel type `Bad`.
+Introduce a variable `n` into `s` (with arbitrary type and finality) and note that `n` is an inconsistent variable.

-Compile the body using that scope.
-It is a compile-time error if any identifier in the body resolves to a variable in `s` whose type is `Bad`.
+Compile the body using static scope `s`.
+It is a compile-time error if any identifier in the body resolves to an inconsistent variable in `s`. *In other words, a inconsistently defined variable in in scope such that it shadows a valid variable with the same name in an outer scope, but it is an error to refer to it.*

 *Note that it is not a compile-time error for there to be inconsistently defined variables between cases.
 It's only an error to use them in the body.